jpmorganchase/nbcelltests/README.md

 # Overview
 `Celltests` is designed for writing tests for linearly executed notebooks.
-Its primary use is for report unit tests.
+Its primary use is for unit testing reports.

 ### "Linearly executed notebooks?"
-When converting notebooks into html/pdf/email reports, they are executed from top-to-bottom one time, and are expected contain as little code as reasonably possible, focusing primarily on the plotting and markdown bits.
+When converting notebooks into html/pdf/email reports, they are executed top-to-bottom one time, and are expected to contain as little code as reasonably possible, focusing primarily on the plotting and markdown bits.
 Libraries for this type of thing include [Papermill](https://github.com/nteract/papermill), [JupyterLab Emails](https://github.com/timkpaine/jupyterlab_email), etc.

 ### Doesn't this already exist?
 [Nbval](https://github.com/computationalmodelling/nbval) is a great product and I recommend using it for notebook regression tests.
-But it compares the executed notebook's outputs to its existing outputs, which doesn't align well with dynamic reports which might be run everyday with different input/output data.
+But it only allows for testing for unexpected failures or simple output equality tests.

 ### So why do I want this again?
 This doesn't necessarily help you if your data sources go down, but its likely you'll notice this anyway.
 Where this comes in handy is: